 So how do you extract your Unfair Advantage?

-Well, here are the six key areas which I’ve found to be the easiest way to extract your unfair advantage and use it in your marketing and ensure you become Relevant.
+Here are the six key areas that I’ve found to be the easiest way to extract your unique advantage and use it in your marketing to ensure you become Relevant.

-So the first step is to write 3-5 unique things that you have experienced or have had the experience of that might be valuable to someone else.
+The first step is to write 3-5 unique things that you have experienced that might be valuable to someone else.

-Many people may have businesses similar to yours, share the same space, and provide a similar solution, but few possess the same skills you do (or the same mix of skills that you have).
+Many people have businesses similar to yours, share the same space, and provide a similar solution, but few possess the same mix of skills you do.

 It forms part of my unfair advantage, so the question now is: What are your unique skills?

 Spend a few minutes thinking about the skills that you have.
 What are the 3-5 unique skills that you have that not everyone in your market has?